ElektraInitiative/PermaplanT/scraper/doc/practicalplants_scraper.md

 npm run fetch:practicalplants
 ```

-As an additional step, the script will also look up the german common name through Wikidata API and store it under the column `Column Name DE` in the `detail.csv` file.

 There will be several CSV files generated in the `data` directory:

 - `detail.csv`: This file contains the data scraped from the PracticalPlants wiki dump.